Adapter-state Sharing CLIP for Parameter-efficient Multimodal Sarcasm Detection: Model Training and Prediction

 \section{Model Training and Prediction}

-We feed the concatenated representation $H^T \oplus H^V$ to a linear classifier $clf$ for binary prediction.
+We feed the concatenated representation [$H^T; H^V$] to a linear classifier $clf$ for classification.
 During training, we freeze all the transformer layers of CLIP's text and visual encoders.
 The text adapter layers $A_{T}^{K \; \text{to} \; L}$, the visual adapter layers $A_{V}^{K \; \text{to} \; L}$, and the classifier $clf$ are trained with cross entropy loss.